 These vegan pumpkin cupcakes are moist, tender, and full of fall flavors.
-They’re also easy to make, take less than 40 minutes, and are a perfect Christmas dessert.
-Plus, they’re vegan!
+They’re also easy to make, take less than 40 minutes, and are a perfect Thanksgiving or Christmas dessert.

 Notes on Ingredients

 Here are all of the ingredients that you’ll need to make these vegan pumpkin cupcakes.
 The recipe card at the bottom of the page has the exact amounts of all the ingredients and the full set of directions.

-- Baking soda – Using both baking powder and baking soda will make these cupcakes extra fluffy.
+- Baking Powder & Baking Soda – Using both baking powder and baking soda will make these cupcakes extra fluffy.